MileHacker Logo

 Dodoma's main public transport includes dala-dalas (minibuses), bajaj (tuk-tuks), and bodabodas (motorbike taxis).

-Dala-dalas offer the cheapest, most common, and real local experience, operating on fixed routes.
-Bajaj provide more flexibility for medium distances, while bodabodas offer speed for a solo passengers on short distances, though with larger safety considerations.
+Dala-dalas offer the cheapest, most common, and authentic local experience, operating on fixed routes.
+Bajaj provide more flexibility for medium distances, while bodabodas offer speed for a solo passengers on short distances, though with higher safety considerations.

 Accessibility & Tips